sharduul/chalk/_drafts/2019-10-11-how-much-I-spend-per-month.md

 ### Miscellaneous - $200

-Well, I am a human being and naturally I like to pamper myself.
+Well, I am a human being and naturally, I like to pamper myself.
 So, I have set aside a small budget to enjoy life.

-I use it for movies, parlor, fun shopping, and buying a lot of tech gadgets.
+I use it for movies, parlour, fun shopping, and buying a lot of tech gadgets.

-I am a big fan of tech gadgets and I like to try out all the latest and the greatest apple, and google tech.
+I am a big fan of tech gadgets and I like to try out all the latest and the greatest apple and google tech.
 My next big purchase is going to be Apple Watch Series 5.
 <!-- external link here -->

 > You should be mindful about spending on buying fun things.
 I am still using my iPhone 6s which I bought 4 years back.

 So, you should know how to maintain a balance of saving and spending on your passion.
-And, when it comes to parlors - I just do it out of a necessity because I have to meet clients and I need to look decent. :)
+And, when it comes to parlours - I just do it out of necessity because I have to meet clients and I need to look decent. :)
 <!-- smiley -->

 <br>

 All in all, I spend about $1500 each month.
 I do understand that is super low for some of you and most of it is because I don't have any rent to pay.

-But, moving along the trick is to cut down on personal expenses as much as you can and go all in on those expenses that will make you more money.
-Like buying course, booking a seminar to attend, getting 1:1 mentorship from someone you adore.
+But, moving along the trick is to cut down on personal expenses as much as you can and go all-in on those expenses that will make you more money.
+Like buying a course, booking a seminar to attend, getting 1:1 mentorship from someone you adore.

 Plus, this is not constant every single month.
 I am a human being too.
-Even I feel like going on an extra vacation, or eat out in a fancy diner restaurant once in a while.
+Even I feel like going on an extra vacation or eat out in a fine-dine restaurant once in a while.

 > But, you should gauge yourself at every step and pamper yourself for every deserving accomplishment of yours.

-This is the whole idea about a FI-Life.
-A Financially Independent life.
+This is the whole idea of an FI-Life.
+A Financially Independent Life.

 > You cut down on unnecessary expenses.
-And go all in on the things that you value the most.
+And go all-in on the things that you value the most.

-### Stress Free Life
+### Stress-Free Life

-Having less expenses also means a stress free life.
-There are less things to worry about, and enjoy the little things that you have to the fullest.
-Perfect minimalist lifestyle that I preach about all the time.
+Having fewer expenses also means a stress-free life.
+There are fewer things to worry about and enjoy the little things that you have to the fullest.
+The perfect minimalist lifestyle that I preach about all the time.

 ### Conclusion

-I hope you got an in-depth understanding on how much I spend and what I really spend my money on.
+I hope you got an in-depth understanding of how much I spend and what I really spend my money on.
 The main takeaway from this is that your expenses should not depend on how much money you make.
-It should only depend on that things you value the most in your life.
+It should only depend on those things you value the most in your life.
 Stop buying things to just show them off.

 If money remains after all your expenses - pat your back.
 That is the best situation to be in.
 Now go ahead and invest the remainder.
 That is the only trick you will need to build your wealth quickly.

-And, if you want to put this money making machine on auto-pilot do read our blog article on [How to create wealth with no money in hands](http://ngninja.com/posts/build-wealth-with-no-money).
+And, if you want to put this money-making machine on auto-pilot do read our blog article on [How to create wealth with no money in hands](http://ngninja.com/posts/build-wealth-with-no-money).

 ## Read Next